-In the past, I have used my studies into photography to help provide information in a way to help people understand just why that floating orb in a photo is not paranormal in the same way that the blurry person is usually a real person and not an apparition.
+In the past, I have used my studies into photography to help provide information in a way to help people understand just why that floating orb in a photo is not paranormal in the same way that a blurry person is usually a real person and not an apparition.
 For this reason, people often ask if they can send me photos to look at.
 I do so only sometimes with very strict conditions.
 The first is that I will be completely honest and that most likely the person submitting the photo is not going to like what I have to say.
 If they are looking for me to verify it is paranormal, they have come to wrong the place.
 If they want help to figure out what it truly is, then yes I will help.
 They also must submit to the full unedited original photo as well as the photo before and after it was taken and of course a brief explanation of what was going on.
 We have a discussion and I try to give them tips to be able to debunk it themselves without me telling them the answer.

-There are so many different things and ways you can try to analyse and debunk a photo as well as a lot of different phenomenon to be aware of - pareidolia being a big one.
+There are so many different things and ways you can try to analyse and debunk a photo as well as a lot of different phenomena to be aware of - pareidolia being a big one.
 So I wanted to offer some of the tips I give to others to help explain their photos.
 This is not a complete guide, but more some tips of the most helpful things that help me when looking at photos.
-First you need to decide which program you are going to use to look at the photo.
+First, you need to decide which program you are going to use to look at the photo.
 I personally use Photoshop as it allows me greater control over the tools I use, however not everyone has access to Photoshop so the information below is based on the programs that already come on your computers or are free to use on the internet!
 But first .....

 EXIF Data stands for Exchangeable image file format.
-This is information which is embedded in the digital photo file which can tell you the kind of conditions that the photo was shot in such as the shutter speed, was the flash used as well as time and date settings (provided they are correctly programed into your camera).
-Some devices can even pin point the geo tag showing the GPS location where the photo was taken.
+This is information that is embedded in the digital photo file which can tell you the kind of conditions that the photo was shot in such as the shutter speed, was the flash used as well as time and date settings (provided they are correctly programmed into your camera).
+Some devices can even pinpoint the geotag showing the GPS location where the photo was taken.
 If this information is missing from a file, it means that it has been edited and it is not the original file that you have been given to review.
 Plain and simple if a photo has been edited, there is no point wasting your time.
 You should only be reviewing the original file when it comes to determining if it is something 'paranormal'.
 Ask yourself, if a file has been brightened, de-hazed, enlarged and of course decorated with a red circle to show you where you should be looking, is the evidence really so ground breaking?
 The first rule of reviewing photos is that if it is not the original file, move on.

 The information can be accessed through the photo program you use on your computer.
 It can also be accessed by uploaded the image online to: exifdata.com/